Why people are romanticising mental health problems and why we need to stop it?

 Those articles might give people the awareness about mental health problems; it gives us understanding that the people who have those problems are worth to be loved too, and I can’t agree more since being loved is one of the best ways to deal with a mental health problem.

-It will be better if mental health problems are discussed in an article which encourages the readers to know the behavior signs of a mental health problem.
+It will be better if mental health problems are discussed in an article which encourages the readers to know the behaviour signs of a mental health problem.
 Let the readers know themselves more by making them self-aware.